 Dinosaurs in South Jersey

-Hadrosaurus Lane and Hadrosaurs Discovery Site
+Hadrosaurus Lane and Hadrosaurus Discovery Site

 Here’s a fun fact: NJ is where paleontologists found the world’s first nearly complete dinosaur skeleton.
-While you won’t see the actual Hadrosaurus Foulkii (it’s in a museum archive in Philadelphia), you can stand on the discovery site (marked by a plaque) where dinos once roamed and see a recreated statue in the center of downtown.
+While you won’t see the actual Hadrosaurus Foulkii bones (it’s in a museum archive in Philadelphia), you can stand on the discovery site (marked by a plaque) where dinos once roamed and see a recreated statue in the center of downtown.
 This historic landmark gives you the history of bones and the importance of such a milestone discovery.

 Sculpture: 37e Lantern Ln, Haddonfield, NJ 08033

-COMING IN SPRING 2024: Jen & Ric Edelman Fossil Park and Museum at Rowan University
+Coming In March 2025: Jen & Ric Edelman Fossil Park and Museum at Rowan University

-This new museum, located above a quarry filled with 66-million-year-old marine and terrestrial fossils, will show a record of the last moments of the dinosaur world.
+This new museum, located above a quarry filled with 66-million-year-old marine and terrestrial fossils, will display a record of the final moments of the dinosaur world.
 The museum will feature exhibit galleries, full-scale reconstructions of extinct creatures, hands-on learning experiences, live animal attractions, virtual reality, connections to the natural world, and gathering spaces to build a community around the themes of exploration, discovery, and responsible stewardship of our planet.

 Dinosaurs near New Jersey